 This Cheese is Nuts

-I was so excited about This Cheese Is Nuts! by Julie Piatt that as soon as it showed up in my mail box, I ran into the kitchen to soak raw almonds and cashews.
+A few years ago when I first received This Cheese Is Nuts! by Julie Piatt, I ran into the kitchen to soak raw almonds and cashews soon as it arrived.
+I was that excited.
 After the nuts were settled into their water baths, I sat down on the sofa with a cup of tea and read the book from cover to cover.

 The recipes in This Cheese is Nuts! are made with – you guessed it – nuts.
 They’re easy to follow, don’t take much effort to make, and don’t use too many ingredients.
 Some, like the Smoked Almond Cheddar and Botija Almond Rosemary Cheese Spread, are ready to go in just a matter of minutes.
 Others, such as Macadamia Nut Herbed Goat Cheese and Aged Cashew Truffle Cheese need some time in the dehydrator, but it’s hands-off time, so you can go about your normal routine while you’re making cheese.